RillingDev/ok/README.md

 ## Syntax

-Calling Ok after the dom has loaded will bind the validator to all given input nodes
+Calling Ok after the DOM has loaded will bind the validator to all given input nodes with the `data-ok` sttribute

 ```js
 //Ok({el,methods,timeout,invalidClass})